-- Edit source strings information [Administration, Edit source]
+- Edit info on source strings [Administration, Edit source]

 - Add new string [Administration] Ignore failing check [Administration, Edit source, Power user, Review strings, Translate] Edit strings [Administration, Edit source, Power user, Review strings, Translate] Review strings [Administration, Review strings] Edit string when suggestions are enforced [Administration, Review strings] Edit source strings [Administration, Edit source, Power user]

 - Accept suggestion [Administration, Edit source, Power user, Review strings, Translate] Add suggestion [Add suggestion, Administration, Edit source, Power user, Review strings, Translate] Delete suggestion [Administration] Vote suggestion [Administration, Edit source, Power user, Review strings, Translate]

 - Start new translation [Administration, Manage languages, Power user] Perform automatic translation [Administration, Manage languages] Delete existing translation [Administration, Manage languages] Start new translation into more languages [Administration, Manage languages]

 - Define author of translation upload [Administration] Overwrite existing strings with upload [Administration, Edit source, Power user, Review strings, Translate] Upload translation strings [Administration, Edit source, Power user, Review strings, Translate]

 - Access the internal repository [Access repository, Administration, Manage repository, Power user] Commit changes to the internal repository [Administration, Manage repository] Push change from the internal repository [Administration, Manage repository] Reset changes in the internal repository [Administration, Manage repository] View upstream repository location [Access repository, Administration, Manage repository, Power user] Update the internal repository [Administration, Manage repository]

 List of groups¶

 The following groups are created on installation (or after executing

 Defines permissions for non authenticated users.

 This group contains only anonymous users (see

 You can remove roles from this group to limit permissions for not authenticated users.